asbjornenge/dux-quickstart/README.md

 Dux is an architecture intended for multi-host (even multi-cloud) deployments.
 In this type of scenario we need to talk to the docker daemon over the wire.
 You probably can get this to work with a unix socket, mounting volumes and things; I'll leave it to you to figure that out if you really really want to :stuck_out_tongue_closed_eyes:.
 Let's [bind the docker daemon to a tcp host:port](https://docs.docker.com/articles/basics/#bind-docker-to-another-hostport-or-a-unix-socket).

 If you are running docker as a service; exactly how to modify the docker configuration differ between distributions so I won't go into details about it.
-Google is your friend :smile:
+Google is your friend.

 ### Firebase :fire: